brunopamplona/streaming-experiments/README.md

 ### Why geo-lift instead of A/B?

-For a streaming subscription campaign running across CTV, OOH, digital video, and influencer channels, user-level randomisation is not possible.
-A geo-lift study assigns entire cities to treatment or control, then uses the difference in subscription trends between them to estimate causal lift — independent of any ad platform's attribution model.
+For a streaming subscription campaign running across wallet-garden Platforms (Google, Meta, tiktok Ads, Youtube Ads) there´s no shared identity layer to randomize users on, and each platform reports lift through its own biased attribution model.
+A geo-lift study assigns entire cities to treatment or control and compares subscription trends between them - producing a causal lift estimate that´s independent of any ad platform's attribution.

 ### Market design